antoine-sch/as_sm-scraper/README.md

+# ABOUT SM-DL

+# INSTALL

-# Setup your Python Environment
+## A / Setup your Python Environment

-1. Install Pycharm (Community), or Visual Studio Code, or whatever code editor you like to use. https://www.jetbrains.com/fr-fr/pycharm/download/#section=mac
+1. Install Pycharm (Community), or Visual Studio Code, or whatever code editor you like to use: https://www.jetbrains.com/fr-fr/pycharm/download/#section=mac

-2. Install Python 3 :
+2. Install Python 3:
 https://www.python.org/downloads/

-3. In the folder installed, run the command "Install Certificates.command"
+3. In the folder installed, run the command "Install Certificates.command":

-4. Download the package from Github (via the "Code" green button > Download Zip) https://github.com/antoine-sch/sm-dl
+4. Download the package from Github (via the "Code" green button > Download Zip). https://github.com/antoine-sch/sm-dl

 5. Unzip it and store it in a convenient location (Like a "Python Scripts" folder in your Projects folder)